-The Split Order plugin, is a perfect solution for the vendors to manage their orders.
+The Split Order module, is a perfect solution for the vendors to manage their orders.

 So, from now on when a customer adds products of the different seller to their cart.
 There will be separate order id for every seller with the admin and customer.
 Thus, this will allow the vendors to have better management of Return, Refund, and Replacement.